jarrodldavis/dotfiles/README.md

 ## Prerequisites

 - A UNIX-ish operating system, one of:
+  - macOS
-  - macOS (tested with macOS Sonoma 14.7)
+    - tested with Sonoma 14.7
+  - Debian
-  - Debian (tested with `bookworm` in [Visual Studio Code]'s [Development Containers])
+    - tested with `bookworm` in [Visual Studio Code]'s [Development Containers]
+    - tested with `bookworm` in [Windows Subsystem for Linux] (WSL)
   - Others (untested)
 - dash or other POSIX-compatible shell (`/bin/sh`)
 - Bash (for [Homebrew] installation)
 - Zsh (for additional installation scripts)
 - curl (for automatic bootstrapping)
 - git (for manual installation)
+- On Linux, all [Homebrew system requirements]

-sh, Bash, Zsh, and curl are pre-installed on macOS.
+`/bin/sh`, Bash, Zsh, and curl are pre-installed on macOS.

 ## Install